My child won't go to sleep unless I'm lying next to her: what should I do?

 1. First off, Lucy says it's important to make sure they have fun times in their bedroom in the day so they associate it as a place they like to be in when it comes to going to bed.

-2. If they’re scared of the dark, invest in a cute night light (we’ve got some great night lights right here).
+2. If they're scared of the dark, invest in a cute night light (check out our best nightlights).

 3. Lucy then suggests starting the bedtime routine in your child's bedroom around 30 minutes before actual 'sleep' and including: